Btk: One Management Option for Spongy MothDOWNLOAD FILE

-A Lymantria dispar outbreak can be unpleasant for people who live, work or enjoy outdoor recreation in affected areas.
+A spongy moth outbreak can be unpleasant for people who live, work or enjoy outdoor recreation in affected areas.
 Large hairy caterpillars can be abundant in forests, campgrounds and parks, and in residential areas.
 The caterpillars often wander in search of cool, shady areas, often resting on the sides of houses and trees during the day.
 Frass (insect feces) produced by the caterpillars feeding on leaves in the tree canopies can rain down on driveways, sidewalks and picnic tables.
 Oaks and other favorite host trees can be heavily defoliated, usually between late June and mid-July.

 Hardwood trees (those that lose their leaves in fall) can tolerate two or three years of severe or even complete defoliation if they are reasonably healthy.
 Often, severely defoliated hardwood trees produce a second set of leaves in midsummer, which allows the trees to build up energy for the next year.
 Producing the second set of leaves, however, can stress the trees, slowing growth and sometimes making the trees more vulnerable to other pests.